globant-ui-tandil/html5bootcamp/README.md

 ### Technical Assistance

 You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for boot camp members only, and another one for boot camp members and tutors when boot camp starts.
+We will create one chat for bootcamp members only, and another one for bootcamp members and tutors when bootcamp starts.

 ### Performance Measurement

-1. Code review after each practice and sprint
+1. Code reviews after each practice and sprint

 2. Checkpoint completion after Learning stage with your assigned tutor